-There is a good chance that that Patrick will be craving more food to obtain the nutrients that he needs to get through the day.
+There is a good chance that Patrick will be craving more food to obtain the nutrients that he needs to get through the day.
 Even though he is trying to lose weight, he might end up overeating more calories using his current diet than if he spent a week eating with Rhonda.

 The table below shows the nutrient density score for more than forty Nutrient Optimiser analyses that I’ve run to date along with:

 I encourage you to click on each of the names below to review their nutrient analysis to see what they are and aren’t eating to get these scores.